-The potential impacts upon The Solent is an issue which involves a number of councils within South Hampshire.
+The potential impact upon The Solent is an issue which involves a number of councils within South Hampshire.
 All of the affected councils, including Fareham, are members of the Partnership for Urban South Hampshire (PUSH), a Partnership which seeks to resolve issues through local authorities working together with other relevant statutory bodies.